-The service, available at the Sixt counter in the international arrivals terminal, allows travellers to have their permit issued on the spot – a move designed to save time and avoid last-minute delivery delays.
+The service, available at the SIXT counter in the international arrivals terminal, allows travellers to have their permit issued for collection on a two-business day turnaround – a move designed to save time and help manage last-minute delivery delays.

 The NRMA is the only official issuer of IDPs in NSW and the ACT.

-The Sydney Airport counter joins other trial locations including:
+The Sydney Airport counter joins other locations including:

 The announcement comes on the heels of a string of scooter and moped accidents overseas that have left Australian travellers facing hefty medical bills with no insurance cover.
 In destinations such as Bali, Thailand and Italy, local traffic authorities require riders to hold both a valid Australian motorcycle licence and an International Driving Permit.